-It has never been more important to support our immunity.
-This can be achieved through ensuring you are having an optimal intake of essential nutrients which the immune system needs each day
+Nutrition has never been more important to support our immunity.
+This can be achieved through ensuring you are having an optimal intake of essential nutrients which the immune system needs each day to function.
+By including these nutrients in our diets we are making sure that our immune system is ready kick into action and protect us when we need it.

 The key micronutrients to support our immunity are Selenium, Zinc, Vitamin C, Vitamin D and Vitamin A. Read ahead to discover research into the key nutrients and the foods which help us to have an optimal functioning immune system.